We’ve just launched our new website! If anything seems off, please check back later or reach out to us at go@gorentals.is

 After you’ve finished your swim, you’ll want to head back into the changeroom for another shower.
 At the classier hot springs, there’s often a special conditioner provided in the shower for your hair, since the hot water isn’t all that good for it.

-After your shower, Iceland swimming pool etiquette requires you to dry off completely before heading back into the locker part of the changeroom.
-This helps to avoid water covering the floor, possibly making it slippery for others in the changeroom.
-Again, there’s no need to be shy about drying off in the nude – Iceland is a very relaxed and easy-going place!
+After your shower, Iceland swimming pool etiquette requires you to dry off completely before heading back into the locker section of the changeroom.
+This helps prevent water from covering the floor, which could make it slippery for others in the changeroom.
+Again, there’s no need to be shy about drying off in the nude—Iceland is a very relaxed and easy-going place!

 Bonus: Free Coffee at Swimming Pools?